The night shift

 run by your agent.

-Every 6 hours it scans your subreddits and keywords for threads where people ask for a tool like yours.
+Every 20 minutes it checks your subreddits for brand-new threads.
+Every 6 hours it sweeps Reddit and the Google results your buyers see — fresh buying questions and evergreen threads that already rank.
 It reads the rules, drafts the comment, and stops.
 You post from your own account.

 4.2k